Mikycid/Virologie/revshell/README.md

 1. **Encryption and Payload**
    - We encrypt a Python reverse shell script (the malicious payload revshell.py) using AES encryption.
-   - Additionally, a batch script is encrypted (install_python.bat), which downloads a Python embeddable distribution and sets up persistence by creating tasks in the Windows Task Scheduler using `schtasks`.
+   - Additionally, a batch script is encrypted (install_python.bat), which downloads a Python embeddable, sets up pip and install necessary packages for later usage.

 2. **Installer Execution**
    - The encrypted batch code install_python.bat is first decrypted and executed.
 This is handled by `installer.c`.
    - Its role is to decrypt the AES-encrypted, hex-encoded reverse shell code and batch script, and then execute them using the `system()` function.
    - It also decodes the reverse shell program (`revshell.exe`), which is embedded as a hex string in the code, and writes it to the system, placing it next to the downloaded Python DLL.
 This is the program that will be executed by the windows scheduled task.

-3. **Persistence via Task Scheduler**
-   - The Windows Task Scheduler is used to set up persistence, ensuring that the reverse shell is executed regularly:
-     - **User mode**: The reverse shell program is executed every minute when the user is infected.
-     - **Admin mode**: Managed by later-used services, but the reverse shell program should be executed every minute with a system account, as long as it's powered on.

-4. **Establishing Control**
+3. **Establishing Control**
    - Once the reverse shell is established, remote control is gained over the infected machine, allowing the attacker to execute Python code directly on the system.
    - The reverse shell sends connections back to the server, enabling orchestration of further processes.